TheThingsNetwork/arduino-node-lib/docs/TheThingsNode.md

 void configTemperature(bool enabled);
 ```

-- `bool enabled `: Enable or disable the temperature sensor.
-Enabled automatically by `onTemperature()`, but you can use this method to temporarily disable the sensor and therefore the alerts.
+- `bool enabled `: Enable or disable the temperature sensor ALERTS.
+Enabled automatically by `onTemperature()`, but you can use this method to temporarily disable the alerts.
 Defaults to `false`.
 - `MCP9804_Resolution resolution = R_DEGREES_0_0625 `: Set the resolution (precision) of the sensor.
 One of:
     - `R_DEGREES_0_5000`: +0.5 C
     - `R_DEGREES_0_2500`: +0.25 C